vinaydhegde/testdriven-site/src/_posts/blog/2018-04-23-tdd-with-react-jest-and-enzyme-part-two.md

 }
 ```

-The file should now look like:
+The full *index.css* file should now look like:

 ```css
 /*